Alabama Fine Arts Graduate Programs

-Fine Arts Graduate Programs include Masters of Fine Arts (MFA), Master of Arts (MA), and PhD Fine Arts degrees.
-Within these levels, students choose an area of study to earn their degree in.
+Graduate Art Programs offer Masters of Fine Arts (MFA), Master of Arts (MA), and PhD Fine Arts degrees to help students refine their technique or study advanced concepts within a certain field.
 Art history, art education, visual arts, literary arts, digital media, and performance arts are several examples.

 DID YOU KNOW?